Malaysia–Singapore relations: Socio-economic relations

-As at 2015, Singapore is Malaysia's biggest trading partner, with imports and exports totalling approximately US$28 billion.
+As of 2015, Singapore is Malaysia's biggest trading partner, with imports and exports totalling approximately US$28 billion.
 Conversely, Singapore's biggest trading partner is China, followed by Hong Kong and Malaysia respectively.
 Former Malaysian Prime Minister Najib Razak has suggested that both nations can promote regulations and e-commerce, and encourage electronic payments.

 Specifically, Malaysia's southernmost state of Johor has enjoyed close bilateral relations with Singapore.
 Both territories neighbour each other and share natural resources such as water.
 In addition, Johor and Singapore, together with Indonesia's Riau Islands, form the SIJORI Growth Triangle.
 Singapore is consistently one of the top sources of foreign direct investments into Iskandar Malaysia, an economic corridor spanning much of southern Johor.
 Meanwhile, almost 300,000 Malaysians from Johor transit across the two border crossings between Johor and Singapore - the Causeway and the Second Link - on a daily basis, either for work or education opportunities.

 In 2018, Singapore Deputy Prime Minister Teo Chee Hean during his visit to Sabah said that they were keen to assist the latter in technical and vocational education in efforts to build up skills for state youths to meet the needs of the state's industries with an invitation to Singapore were also delivered to Sabah Chief Minister Shafie Apdal and other state officials to further discuss about working together on technical skills development for the state youths.
 Further in 2019, Sarawak opened its trade and tourism office in Singapore to boost investment with several other trade deals were also signed between the two.
 During a visit by Singapore's senior Minister of State for Trade and Industry Chee Hong Tat to Sabah State Administrative Centre in August, he said Sabah has been an important partner for Singapore over the years and hopes to elevate the relations into further levels with the setting up of a Sabah trade office in Singapore.
 During the meeting, Chee adding that Singapore are keen to investing in developing tourism hospitality facilities as well on cruise tourism.
 Sabah Minister of Agriculture and Food Industry Junz Wong also said that Sabah was in the process to form a strategic alliance with Singapore to facilitate and create platforms for the business community of the two and discovering potential trade in agriculture-based manufactured food products.